This month marks 32 years since the Americans with Disabilities Act (ADA) was signed.

 - Sensory Disabilities.

 The design of the Disability Pride flag has been adapted from the original lightning bolt shape to a more linear shape, in order to help reduce the possibility of seizures.
+Since the Disability Pride flag is relatively new, it might be hard to find representative merchandise for it.
+If you can’t find any, what you could do instead is use rainbow pins and modify them into disability pride pins.
+It would also serve as a nice symbolic gesture presenting the confluence of the two.

 How to be an ally.